Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Discussion

 \subsection{Standard and dressed-state master equations}

-In the present work, we adopt the standard local master-equation description, in which the photonic (resp. phononic) reservoir induces dissipation only in the optical (resp. mechanical) degrees of freedom.
+In the present work, we adopt the standard local master-equation description, in which the photonic reservoir induces dissipation only in the optical degrees of freedom and the phononic reservoir induces dissipation only in the mechanical degrees of freedom.
 This description is appropriate for the parameter regimes considered in this paper (as will be verified) and offers a straightforward way to gain insight into how the hybridization of the optical modes facilitates the emergence of the above quantum phenomena.

 It has been shown that in the single-photon ultrastrong-coupling regime, a more accurate description is provided by the so-called ``dressed-state master equation''~\cite{HuDSME}, which formulates dissipation in the eigenbasis of the interacting optomechanical Hamiltonian.
 The dressed-state master equation introduces photon-number–dependent correction terms that generate additional mechanical damping and cavity dephasing.
 As the optomechanical coupling strength increases, these corrections cause the predictions of the dressed-state master equation to deviate increasingly from those of the standard description.